kennisnet/WP-plugin-OAIPMH/README.md

 ## Assumptions

 * Only lom format will be used
 * Only publications (CPT = post) will be present.
-However the code is ready to be extended.
-See chapter `General`, entry `Extending sets` of this document.
+However the code is ready to be extended and filtered.
+See chapter `General`, entry `Extending sets` and `WordPress filters` of this document.

 ## Technical architecture / How it works